baijum/selenium-python/source/getting-started.rst

 WebDriver offers a number of ways to find elements using one of the `find_element_by_*` methods.
 For example, the input text element can be located by its `name` attribute using `find_element_by_name` method.
-Detailed explanation of finding elements is available in the :ref:`locating-elements` chapter::
+A detailed explanation of finding elements is available in the :ref:`locating-elements` chapter::

   elem = driver.find_element_by_name("q")

-Next we are sending keys, this is similar to entering keys using your keyboard.
+Next, we are sending keys, this is similar to entering keys using your keyboard.
 Special keys can be sent using `Keys` class imported from `selenium.webdriver.common.keys`.
-To be safe, we'll first clear any prepopulated text in the input field (e.g. "Search") so it doesn't affect our search results::
+To be safe, we'll first clear any pre-populated text in the input field (e.g. "Search") so it doesn't affect our search results::

   elem.clear()